+Students should participate in one of two divisions, Rescue or Premier Rescue.
+Due to age differences in school years across Australian States, the age limits for the Rescue divisions are defined as follows:

 - 1.2.1.
-Students should participate in one of two divisions, Rescue or Premier Rescue.
-Due to age differences in school years across Australian States, the age limits for the Rescue divisions are defined as follows: - 1.2.2.
-A student will be regarded as being eligible to compete in the Rescue division if they are 14 years of age or under as of the published date of the RCJA Australian Open. - 1.2.3.
-A student will be regarded as being eligible to compete in the Rescue Premier division if they are 18 years of age or under as of the published date of the RCJA Australian Open.
+A student will be regarded as being eligible to compete in the Rescue division if they are 13 years of age or under as of the published date of the RCJA Australian Open. - 1.2.2.
+A student will be regarded as being eligible to compete in the Rescue Premier division if they are undertaking a primary or secondary school course at the time of the published date of the RCJA Australian Open.